What is the Progressive Consumption Tax?

 Progressivity– Protecting families from an unfair tax burden

-A cornerstone of the Progressive Consumption Tax Act is its progressivity.
+A cornerstone of the PCTA is its progressivity.
 An often-heard criticism of goods and services tax systems is that they are inherently regressive—low- to middle-income households spend a greater percentage of their income than high-income households do, and so a consumption tax hits them harder.

 The Progressive Consumption Tax Act directly counters this regressivity in two ways: (1) a significant income tax exemption for most American households, and (2) rebates to make up for the loss of tax benefits found in our current system that provide essential support for low- and moderate-income families.

 PCT rebates would counteract the new consumption tax burden and would offset the loss of tax benefits like the Earned Income Tax Credit (EITC), the Child Tax Credit (CTC), and the Additional Child Tax Credit (ACTC).
-The goal of this legislation is to ensure a new system that is at least as progressive as our current tax system, so maintaining these resources for low- and moderate-income families is essential.
+This legislation is designed to be more progressive than the current tax system, so maintaining these resources for low- and moderate-income families is essential.
 The PCT rebates are based on earned income or adjusted gross income, family size, and filing status.
 As with benefits like the EITC, CTC, and ACTC, individuals and families that do not have an income tax liability would still be able to receive rebates.
+The rebate is meant to be issued before purchases are made, in order to prevent rebate-receivers from paying the PCT out-of-pocket.

 Revenue “Circuit Breaker” – Reasonable revenue